status-im/specs/docs/stable/5-secure-transport.md

 ## Session management

-A peer is identified by two pieces of data:
+A node identifies a peer by two pieces of data:

 1) An `installation-id` which is generated upon creating a new account in the `Status` application
 2) Their identity Whisper/Waku key

 ### Initialization

-A new session is initialized once a successful X3DH exchange has taken place.
+A node initializes a new session once a successful X3DH exchange has taken place.
 Subsequent messages will use the established session until re-keying is necessary.

 ### Concurrent sessions

-If two sessions are created concurrently between two peers the one with the symmetric key first in byte order SHOULD be used, this marks that the other has expired.
+If a node creates two sessions concurrently between two peers, the one with the symmetric key first in byte order SHOULD be used, this marks that the other has expired.

 ### Re-keying